 - The NHPA President shall receive 30% of the Secretary-Treasurer

 - Each NHPA

 Vice-President shall receive 10% of the Secretary-Treasurer total.

 - The NatStats Director shall receive 20% of the

 - The Horseshoe Pitching

-Newsline editor shall receive 12% of the annual subscription revenue.
+Newsline editor shall receive 10% of the Secretary-Treasurer total.